 The good news is that you don’t have to break the bank to provide your kids with science materials and activities in the classroom.
-Below are some of my favorite ideas for creating an inexpensive, fun and inviting science center.
+Below are some of my favorite ideas for creating an inexpensive, fun and inviting center.

-The best thing about creating things for the science center is that it makes it easier to change things up when they become stale.
+The best thing about creating things for the center is that it makes it easier to change things up when they become stale.
 Rotating items in the center as you notice interest waning is key to keeping kids engaged and on task during center time.

 Science Center Set Up

-I don’t suggest starting the year with all of these items on the shelves in your science center.
+I don’t suggest starting the year with all of these items on the shelves in your center.
 As the science materials are introduced to the children; then they go to “live” in the science center.